yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 {% include src/2020-06-10-user-defined-output-stream-buffers/hex-out-stream.hpp %}
 ```

 Note, in the member initializer list, a `nullptr` has to be passed to the base class at first, because at this point, the stream buffer member has not been fully initialized.
-Later in the body of the constructor, we can associate the fully initialized stream buffer with the stream by calling the member function `rdbuf()`.
+Later in the body of the constructor, you can associate the fully initialized stream buffer with the stream by calling the member function `rdbuf()`.

 `setstate()` is used to set the stream error flags in the event of a failure.